-If you have the possibility to extend your 7-day Greece itinerary and make it into a ten- or fourteen-day trip then, by all means, do so!
+If you have the possibility to extend your one week in Greece trip and make it into a ten- or fourteen-day trip then, by all means, do so!
 There are so many beautiful places to visit in Greece but do take travel time into consideration.

-Opt to spend a little more time at each destination so that you can scratch deeper beneath their surface, or add just one or two additional islands/cities into your trip.
+Opt to spend a little more time at each destination so that you can scratch deeper beneath their surface.
+Alternatively, you can add just one or two additional islands/cities to your trip.

 10 Day Greece Itinerary Suggestion

 If you wish to extend your trip to 10 days, consider spending another night at each place.
 That way, you can explore Santorini and Mykonos at more of a relaxed pace.
 You can also spend a day lounging on the black and red sand beaches of Santorini.

 An alternative option would be to head back to Athens and enjoy some of the historical sights that can be reached within a day’s travel from the capital.
 The ancient city of Delphi can be explored on a day trip from Athens, as can the charming Peloponnese city of Nafplio.

 14 Day Greece Itinerary Suggestion

 With fourteen days to spend in Greece, you can spend a little more time island hopping in the Cyclades.
 Santorini and Mykonos may well be the most popular islands in this archipelago, but they are not the only beautiful ones.